About Floyd

 AcademiaStudentsBuilding

-Over the last few years it has also dawned on me that Academia offers limited opportunity for teaching and practicing evangelism.
-I could only teach an evangelism class once a year, and usually with just a handful of students.
-I taught more people to evangelize in my Bible Studies!
+Over the last few years, I have realized that Academia offers limited opportunities for teaching and practicing evangelism.
+I could only teach an evangelism class once a year, usually with just a handful of students.
+I taught more people to evangelize during my Bible Studies!

 New Direction